RedHatDemos/RHCLS_ScalableInfrastructure/playbooks/role-based/roles/bastion/README.md

 Role for configuring Bastion hosts
 =========
-This role is used to configure bastion hosts for the environments.
-More details to follow.
+This role is used to configure bastion hosts for the cloud suite environments.
+More details will follow as needed.

 Requirements
 ------------
-Any pre-requisites that may not be covered by Ansible itself or the role should/will be mentioned here.
+Any pre-requisites that may not be covered by Ansible itself or the role, should/will be mentioned here.

 Role Variables
 --------------
 This section contains a list of variables used by the role and their defult values.
 Those which should/can be changed will be marked as such followed by a short explanation.
-All these variables can be overriden anywhere, since they have the lowes priority.
+All these variables can be overriden anywhere, since they have the lowest priority.

-- **bastion_packages** 	- Type: flat list.
+- **bastion_packages** 		- Type: list.
 Contains the list of packages yum should install on the Bastion host
 - **exports_url** 	 	- Type: string, Contains the path to the 'exports' file for NFS on Bastion
 - **rhel_repositories**		- Type: hash, Contains the required key-value pairs for the yum_repository module.
+- **internal_network** 		- Type: string.
+The IP address range in CIDR notation (eg. 192.168.1.1/24)
+- **enabled_repositories**	- Type: string.
+The comma-separated list of repositories to enable on the remote system.

 Dependencies
 ------------
 So far empty.
 If there are some dependencies in the future, they can be described here.
+These are other ansible roles which may be included in the future.

 Example Playbook
 ----------------